Please see the SAS resources page for the recently published RCPsych Guidance on CESR Fellowship Schemes.

 What is CESR and what are the eligibility requirements?

 The CESR provides a route for doctors who do not hold a Certificate of Completion of Training (CCT) to obtain specialist registration.
-They must satisfy the GMC that their specialist training or specialist qualifications, when considered together, are equivalent to a CCT in the specialty in question.
+They must satisfy the General Medical Council (GMC) that their specialist training or specialist qualifications, when considered together, are equivalent to a CCT in the specialty in question.

 Doctors who have undertaken a minimum of 6 months training or obtained a specialist qualification and acquired specialist medical experience or knowledge as a psychiatrist within a non-training post, and are currently practising, may apply to the GMC for assessment of their competencies.

 Role of the College in the CESR process

 The College’s role is to evaluate applications for Specialist Registration in Psychiatry and send recommendations to the GMC.
 The College works closely with the GMC to ensure that a robust system of assessment is established.

 - determines criteria reflecting training requirements for doctors applying for the inclusion in the Specialist Register

 - evaluates individual applications for the inclusion in the Specialist Register